tothepoint-itco/blog/_posts/2016-05-04-microservices-the-most-occurring-obstacles.md

 ---
 layout: post
-title: "Microservices: The Most Occuring Obstacles"
+title: "Microservices: The Most Occurring Obstacles"
-permalink: /blog/microservices-the-most-occuring-obstacles/
+permalink: /blog/microservices-the-most-occurring-obstacles/
 author: kaj_van_der_hallen
 date:   2016-05-04
 header: microservices.jpg
 ---

-The intention of this blog post is to tackle the most occuring obstacles that people find on their way to microservices.
+The intention of this blog post is to tackle the most occurring obstacles that people find on their way to microservices.

 ## Shared Datastore
 A big obstacle that people will find on their way to microservices, is giving every service its own datastore.
 This means that they do not share the same datastore with each other.